kajo-kurisu/D_VINS/README.md

 # This project is based on VINS-FUSION.
-I've merged some methods in the field of feature extraction 、local feature matching and visual place recognition into VINS-FUSION for loop closure.
+I've merged some methods in the field of feature extraction(superpoint) 、local feature matching(lightglue) and visual place recognition(MixVPPR) into VINS-FUSION for loop closure.
 The README will be updated soon!

 # VINS-Fusion
 ## An optimization-based multi-sensor state estimator